St-Nischal/Face-Detection/README.md

-# Face Detection with OpenCV and MediaPipe
+# Face Detection with OpenCV and MediaPipe-silicon

 This is a basic real-time face detection script using your webcam.
 It uses [MediaPipe](https://github.com/google/mediapipe) for face detection and [OpenCV](https://opencv.org/) for image processing and display.